Customer Experience vs. Customer Success – Similarities and Differences

 Customer Experience is intended to endear customers to a company by nurturing positive customer perceptions about its products and services.
 The expected outcome from CX is to create and retain long term customer relationships; increase the likelihood of expanding relationship value; generating brand affinity; influencing positive customer references and reviews.

 CX is holistic and is not limited to product-only, sales-only or service-only factors.

 A Customer Success operating model promotes practices across the entire customer-lifecycle including landing new accounts; onboarding, success planning; product adoption; health monitoring; retention and expansion.

 Customer Success is intended to maximize customer retention and create opportunities for revenue expansion within the customer base by assuring that customers can attain tangible positive outcomes with the products and services they have purchased.

-Customer Success transcends organizational silos such as Support, Professional Services, Training, Sales and Product Management and is not limited to specific organizations, teams, or roles.
+Customer Success transcends organizational silos such as Support, Professional Services, Training, Sales, and Product Management.
+It is not limited to specific organizations, teams, or roles.